 Thanks to the protection of the flux, high current, and deep and wide penetration, the weld quality is excellent, and SAW process is not sensitive to welding defects such as lack of fusion, lack of penetration, porosities, or spatters.

 “SAW process is really the best fit for thick plates, simple and long welds such as circumferential and longitudinal welds.
-SAW welding process has high efficiency, quality, and operational reliability.”, explains Jari Tervolin, PEMA Welding Engineer.
+The process has high efficiency, quality, and operational reliability”, explains Jari Tervolin, PEMA Welding Engineer.

 “SAW welding process is a very suitable process in the wind energy industry.
-When the thickness of the plates is typically over 10-12 millimeters, like in circumferential and longitudinal welds of wind energy towers, SAW welding process enables the best efficiency and welding quality”, explains Tervolin.
+The thickness of the plates is typically over 10-12 millimeters for onshore and 50-160mm for offshore wind towers.
+SAW welding process enables the best efficiency and welding quality in circumferential and longitudinal welds of wind energy towers,” explains Tervolin.

-Tandem arc SAW process, with long stick-out and specially developed tiltable welding head, enables increased deposition rate and narrower groove by filling welds with large tubular production.
+The tandem arc SAW welding, with a long stick-out and specially developed tiltable welding head, enables an increased deposition rate and narrower groove by filling welds with large tubular production.

 Milling machines enable various benefits